GabrielZoroaster/Domite/readme.md

 // Example 1: Appending child nodes and converting to array node.append({text: 'banana'}, {name: 'p', text: 'orange'});
-const childrenArray = node.ls.toArray();  // All child nodes as an array console.log(childrenArray); // Outputs an array of child nodes
+node.ls.toArray();  // All child nodes as an array

-// Example 2: Converting all nodes (including the current one) to an array const allNodesArray = node.all.toArray();
-console.log(allNodesArray); // Outputs an array including the node itself and all descendants
+// Example 2: Converting all nodes (including the current one) to an array node.all.toArray(); // Outputs an array including the node itself and all descendants

-// Example 3: Accessing children of the children (grandchildren) const grandchildrenIterator = node.ls.ls;
-console.log(grandchildrenIterator); // Outputs an iterator of the children of the child nodes
+// Example 3: Accessing children of the children (grandchildren) node.ls.ls; // Outputs an iterator of the children of the child nodes

 // Example 4: Filtering visible nodes and applying CSS node.ls.filterVisible().ls.css('border', '1px dashed blue');

-// Example 5: Querying specific elements and limiting results const queryResult = node.all.queryAll('div.my-class').take(10);
-console.log(queryResult); // Outputs the first 10 elements that match the query
+// Example 5: Querying specific elements and limiting results node.all.queryAll('div.my-class').take(10); // Outputs the first 10 elements that match the query

 // Example 6: Manipulating sibling nodes (hiding previous siblings) node.prevAll.ls.hide();

 // Example 7: Counting parent elements
-const parentCount = node.parentAll.count();
-console.log(parentCount); // Outputs the number of parent elements
+node.parentAll.count(); // Outputs the number of parent elements

-// Example 8: Querying all divs, getting their classes, and converting to array const divClasses = Node.queryAll('div').classes().toArray();
-console.log(divClasses); // Outputs an array of classes from all divs
+// Example 8: Querying all divs, getting their classes, and converting to array Node.queryAll('div').classes().toArray(); // Outputs an array of classes from all divs
 ```

 ---